neekfenwick/testcafe-reporter-smtp/README.md

 This is a reporter for [TestCafe](http://devexpress.github.io/testcafe).
 It sends the output of the test as an email via SMTP.

 ##Purpose
 Once configured the reporter builds an email (HTML and text format) and sends via an SMTP service.
+This means your test results will be emailed to you in a nicely formatted email.

 ##Setup instructions
-Follow the instructions bellow to configure this plugin.

-First install this package globally to the machine you would like to run your tests on and then:
+    $ npm install testcafe-reporter-smtp

 ## Configuration